 Maureen Murdock, M.S. in Leadership ’21, researched the importance of emotional intelligence in leadership, including how it can help navigate contentious exchanges and create a state of mutual understanding.

 Karen Smith, M.S. in Project Management ’21, focused on a project at her workplace upgrading a city-wide emergency radio system.
 She analyzed the various processes involved in the project, including identifying radio system requirements, managing vendors, and meeting key milestones.

-You’ll want to think strategically about your project topic as you can use your experience to fill a gap in your resume for a future career or advance your current career.
+You’ll want to think strategically about your project topic as you can use your experience to fill a gap in your résumé for a future career or advance your current career.
 You may also choose to help solve a community or personal issue that can support the larger good.
 Your program director and faculty will be available to brainstorm and advise you on ways to make your project a reality and you may also access the college’s digital library as a resource throughout your degree program.

 Project management students will use the PMBOK® Guide and Standards from the Project Management Institute to plan and execute a substantial real-world project as their capstone.
-Ultimately, all graduate students will produce a research paper and presentation to share your findings.
+Ultimately, all graduate students will produce a research paper and presentation to share their findings.
 You’ll use what you’ve learned in class to complete your project, including strategy, research, analytical tools and the decision sciences.

 The Capstone Course – A Community Approach

 When you reach your final capstone course at the end of your degree program, you’ll attend mandatory Zoom (web conference) sessions with your classmates each week.
 You’ll also have various presenters attend class to give you further information related to finalizing your project and degree, such as public speaking, career topics, and more.
 Meeting weekly with your classmates in a virtual face-to-face environment will give you a sense of community as you all move toward completing your capstone.
 You’ll be able to share questions, concerns, and successes with your group.